Answers to 5 common HR transformation challenges

 For companies interested in HR Service Delivery technology but who are also implementing a new HRIS, how should they proceed?

 I think it makes sense to run the projects in parallel because when you’re working on your HRIS, you’re thinking about your HR processes, and obviously you want to improve them.
-Then, when you look at your HR Service Delivery project it’s the same question—how do I improve my processes?—but this time, the impact is on the employee.
+Then, when you look at your HR Service Delivery project it’s the same question—how do I improve my processes?
+This time, the impact is on the employee.
 You’ll be asking yourself the same questions.

 How should HR handle the change management aspect of digital transformation?

 Involve the manager.
 There needs to be the right communication and the right training so they know why you’re changing things.
 Often, HR explains how to use new technology, but they don’t explain why they’re making changes or what the intended benefits are, such as the ability to provide more services and spend more time with employees to better support them.
 Most of the time, it just hasn’t been well explained.

 Hear Rémi discuss these HR transformation challenges in the video, below:

 Interested in an HR transformation success story?
 Find out how HR at GoDaddy switched from paper to digital employee files and, by doing so, elevated the service they provide to their growing, global population: